 What Is Included In The Cost?

-Most patients often arrive two days before the scheduled surgery day.
+Most patients often arrive one or two days before the scheduled surgery day.
 This is enough time for you to adjust and settle in, meet the medical team, have initial tests done, i.e., blood work and most importantly, relax.

 Typically, the fee included the following: